Syndicate Wars (DOS)

 Unknown Icon

 These are seen in pre-release screenshots.
-They combine to form a kind of S shape, and are positioned to the middle right of the screen of all menus.
-It's unknown what they would do or lead to.
+They combine to form a kind of S shape, and are positioned to the bopttom middle-right of the screen of all menus.
+Analysis of the game's code suggests they would slide the currently active menu screen on to the next icon in the row left or right depending on which button was clicked.

 Objective Icons